 There is still a huge gap between what is understood about global warming by the scientific community, and what is known about global warming by those who need to know—the public and policymakers.

-We must close that gap and move our energy systems in a fundamentally different direction within about a decade, or we will have pushed the planet past a tipping point beyond which it will be impossible to avoid far-ranging undesirable consequences.– James Hansen “NASA scientist wins WWF medal“
+We must close that gap and move our energy systems in a fundamentally different direction within about a decade, or we will have pushed the planet past a tipping point beyond which it will be impossible to avoid far-ranging undesirable consequences.– James Hansen “NASA scientist wins WWF medal4“

 It would be difficult to find any greater effrontery by the Oily Administration to the concern expressed by growing numbers of the Public over global heating.